 The Valley of the Queens is located near the Valley of the Kings on the west bank of the Nile across from Luxor.
 This barren area in the western hills was chosen due to its relative isolation and proximity to the capital.
 The kings of the 18th dynasty, instead of the traditional building of pyramids as burial chambers, perhaps because of their vulnerability to tomb robbers, chose to be buried in rock-cut tombs.

-The Temple of Queen Hatshepsut of 18th Dynasty was built just north of the Middle Kingdom Temple of Mentuhotep Nebhepetre in the bay of cliffs, known as Deir el-Bahri.
+The Temple of Queen Hatshepsut of the 18th Dynasty was built just north of the Middle Kingdom temple of Mentuhotep Nebhepetre in the bay of cliffs, known as Deir el-Bahri.
 In ancient times, the temple was called Djeser-djeseru, meaning the ’sacred of sacreds’.
 It was undoubtedly influenced by the style of the earlier temple at Deir el-Bahri, and Hatshepsut, who chose to site her temple in a valley sacred to the Theban Goddess of the West, but more importantly it was on a direct axis with Karnak Temple.

 The Colossi of Memnon are a pair of huge, ruined statues, around 17 meters/56 feet high, that once stood at the entrance gate of the mortuary temple of Amenhotep III, though very little of the original temple remains today.
 They were cut from two massive granite blocks from quarries near Cairo and carved to represent the pharaoh Amenhotep III of Dynasty XVIII.
 Sofitel Old Winter Palace Hotel (B)